aliocode/conc-example/README.md

 ```
 Overall, the `BenchmarkWithBuiltinWgNoPanics` and `BenchmarkWithBuiltinWgRecovered` functions performed better in terms of time and memory usage.

-The performance diff in percentage for the `BenchmarkWithBuiltinWgNoPanics` function compared to `BenchmarkWithConcWgNoPanics` is
+The performance diff in percentage for the `BenchmarkWithBuiltinWgNoPanics` function compared to `BenchmarkWithConcWgNoPanics`
-- 24.64% for time
+- ns/op: 3.92% faster in BenchmarkWithBuiltinWgNoPanics
-- 3.2% for memory
+- B/op: 3.16% less memory usage in BenchmarkWithBuiltinWgNoPanics
-- 21.74% for allocations
+- allocs/op: 20.02% less allocations in BenchmarkWithBuiltinWgNoPanics

-The performance diff in percentage for the `BenchmarkWithBuiltinWgRecovered` function compared to `BenchmarkWithConcWgRecovered` is
+The performance diff in percentage for the `BenchmarkWithBuiltinWgRecovered` function compared to `BenchmarkWithConcWgRecovered`
-- 14.45% for time
+- ns/op: 92.24% faster in BenchmarkWithBuiltinWgRecovered
-- 9.81% for memory
+- B/op: 88.94% less memory usage in BenchmarkWithBuiltinWgRecovered
-- 0.04% for allocations
+- allocs/op: 44.28% less allocations in BenchmarkWithBuiltinWgRecovered